MLO-lab/JOANA/README.md

 conda create -n joana python=3.11 conda activate joana
 ```
-Make sure that your working directory is JOANA.
+Make sure that your working directory is JOANA-main which you have downloaded.
 Use pip to install joanapy on your conda environment.

 ```